taolusi/qingkai_min/_pages/about.md

 I'm a research assistant at Westlake University supervised by [Yue Zhang](https://frcchang.github.io).
 I'm working on dialogue system and semantic parsing.

-Previsouly, i worked as a research assistant at Singapore University of Techlogy and Design supervised by Yue Zhang.
-I received both my MSc degree and undergraduate degree on Computer Science and Technology from Nanjing University of Aeronautics and Astronautics, China.
+Previsouly, i worked as a research assistant at SUTD (Singapore University of Techlogy and Design) supervised by Yue Zhang.
+I received both my MSc degree and undergraduate degree on CS from NUAA (Nanjing University of Aeronautics and Astronautics), China.

+We build a Chinese Text-to-SQL dataset and start the Chinese semantic parsing and Text-to-SQL challenge: [CSpider 1.0](https://taolusi.github.io/CSpider-explorer/).
+Call for participation!